Use the quicklinks below to jump to the desired section regarding transport in and around Ayutthaya.

 If heading to islands like Ko Samui and Ko Pha Ngan in South Thailand, your best bet is to take a minibus to Bangkok’s Sai Tai Mai (Southern) Bus Terminal or train to Hualamphong Station and make a transfer.

-If heading to Ko Samet, Ko Chang or other points in East Thailand, transfer at Morchit (Northern) Terminal in Bangkok, or catch a minibus to Victory Monument and take the BTS Skytrain to Ekkamai (Eastern) Bus Terminal for more options.
+If heading to Ko Samet, Ko Chang or other points in East Thailand, transfer at Morchit (Northern) Terminal in Bangkok or take the BTS Skytrain to Ekkamai (Eastern) Bus Terminal for more options.
 The Transport Company ticket booth on Naresuan Road posts timetables from Bangkok to the jumping off points for these islands and can sell tickets, but you’ll need to get to Bangkok on your own to find your bus.

 Some Ayutthaya travel agents sell all-in tickets to several islands that combine train, bus and ferry -- we’d approach these with caution.